raspberrypilearning/reaction-cc/en/step_7.md

 ![progress bar](images/m1-6.png)

-Click on the 'Click me' button to try the next project:
+Click on the 'Click me' button to complete the Plenary and then try a new module:

 <a href="https://codeclub.org/en/projects-cc">
 <img src="images/Clickme.png">